meetings for club members, workshops, courses and other activities

 2. For members with some experience, a series of workshops.
 Six weekly sessions: When - Consecutive Thursday afternoons 1.30pm - 4.30pm starting 10th January running through till February Venue tbc - Bicton College Cost tbc - £10* per session Materials - Please bring the materials you prefer to work with including a drawing board, paper and drawing items - or canvas if you’re going to paint, whatever you prefer.
 Chairs and tables will be available but you’re welcome to use your own easel.
 Facilitator and contact - John Washington

 * Cost and venue dependent on numbers and will be confirmed before you commit to your course

-If you've ever wished you could draw or paint a likeness of someone - family, friends - even a character that you've seen on the train, why not join our monthly portrait sessions, third Mondays of the month.
-Next session Monday 15th October.
+If you've ever wished you could draw or paint a likeness of someone - family, friends - even a character that you've seen on the train, why not join our monthly portrait sessions.
+Watch this space for details of the 2019 series of sessions.

 We're a small, friendly group, all trying to improve our skills and achieve something of a likeness of the model for the afternoon, usually a club member volunteer.
 There's no common standard and we all encourage each other so it's a welcoming and non-competitive atmosphere whether you're a new member or been with us a while.
-Sessions are 1.30pm - 5pm at the Methodist Temple Hall, refreshments provided.
 Contact us FAO John Washington if you'd like to give it a try.